GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 A woman crouching with a medicine ball on the ground outside exercising and looking into the distance.

 To help target your menopausal belly, you will need to get into a routine that includes a mix of moderate and vigorous exercise.
 Try to find activities you enjoy and try out aerobic exercises like cycling, swimming, running, or even walking, and include some resistance or strength training too.
-You should also try to include some high intensity interval training (HIIT) in your exercise regime.
-This involves doing moderate levels of exercise (such as your standard jog) with some high intensity activities (like sprinting up a hill).
-HIIT has been found to have some fantastic benefits for menopausal women, including improving strength, energy levels, and overall cardiovascular and metabolic health.

 The Centers for Disease Control and Prevention recommends that adults do at least 150 minutes of moderate-intensity aerobic exercise along with two or more days a week with muscle-strengthening sessions.
 The muscle-strengthening activities should target all the major muscle groups, including the arms, shoulders, back, chest, abdomen, hips, and legs.